 But over the past six months or so, I have become increasingly sensitive to how vulnerable my innocent daughter is.
 She is no longer a baby laying on the ground or sitting in a bouncy.
 She no longer has the coverage of diapers.
 She is no longer physically attached to my body 24/7.

-Find out how to prepare for potty training and get my FREE Potty Training Survival Guide here!
+Find out how to prepare for potty training in this post.

 She is no longer just my little munchkin.
 She is a female.
 A woman in the making.
 A beautiful lady-to-be.